OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow/workflow.md

 * As necessary, engage additional expertise to complete triage (see next section).
 * If it is clear that the issue can be assigned to available resources (such as State IT staff or contractors), then assign the issue to those resources.

-**Need to evaluate how the general open source project governance integrates with State-specific interests, for example enhancing products outside of State of Colorado projects.
-In some cases a non-State development team member, such as a consultant, will be the most appropriate to jump on an issue.
-The State team member may quickly pass the issue through to the next step or it may be obvious that the State review will be bypassed in order to expedite the issue.**

 ## 3. Engage Triage Expertise as Needed ##